 Active ageing, or healthy ageing, can be described as “the process of developing and maintaining the functional ability that enables wellbeing in older age”.
 This concept or holistic approach came about in the 1990s as a way to promote activity, health, independence, and ageing well, and combining all of those elements to help seniors increase their quality of life.

-Today, many countries around the world, including Singapore, have implemented active ageing programmes for elderly persons in their community.
+Today, many countries around the world, including Singapore, have implemented active ageing programmes for elderly persons in their communities.

 Why is active ageing important?

-When we reach a certain age in our life where we’re way past our glory days, seniors often feel like they’ve lost a part of their “young and adventurous” self.
+When we reach a certain age in our life where we’re way past our glory days, seniors often feel like they’ve lost a part of their “young and adventurous” selves.
 From a healthcare perspective, many elderly people may have physical limitations, where they aren’t able to do the usual things that they would do, and can even begin to feel enslaved to the ageing process.
 But growing older doesn’t always have to be seen in a bad light.

 Active ageing is essential as it promotes healthy living and independence among the elderly.
-From doing moderate physical activities a few minutes a day to making healthier choices in your diet, this encourages seniors to take pride and embrace the golden age.
+From doing moderate physical activities for a few minutes a day to making healthier choices in your diet, this encourages seniors to take pride and embrace the golden age.

 Key Benefits of Active Ageing Activities

 When people hear the term ‘active ageing’, they immediately associate it with physical wellness.
 But did you know that active ageing activities also host a number of mental and emotional benefits as well?

 Any form of physical activity can help improve one’s strength, balance, stamina, and coordination, which is something older adults need more of as they age.
 Being able to move freely allows seniors to feel empowered and independent, giving them a sense of dignity as they are able to manoeuvre on their own with minimal assistance.
 However, be sure to alter the intensity level of your exercises depending on your capabilities and make sure to never go beyond your body’s limits—regular exercise doesn’t need to be excessively strenuous!
 There are plenty of exercises that are suitable for seniors and individuals with different levels of mobility.